Which project is next, and why do they keep growing bigger?

 Looking back, this has happened to me so many times before.
 I remember getting stuck on “Genius Cop II” back in High School one summer because I kept somehow adding more to it than I originally planned.
 I had planned on it being a smaller little side project before I returned to the big next “Funny School Things” project, but Genius Cop II ended up ballooning so large that it took most of my summer over, when it was only supposed to be like a week or two of my time.

 And even my feature film!
 It started as a short 5-10 minute film idea that was a reaction to how large and complex my senior thesis film had been.
 I told myself that I was going to write something with fewer locations and without 5 main characters, so I could have an easier time shooting and scheduling the next film.
-And, somehow, it turned into a feature film with a lot more locations and characters than my senior thesis, and with a five times longer page count.
+And, somehow, it turned into a feature film with a lot more locations and characters than my senior thesis, and with a page count five times longer.
 Granted, there is only one truly main character, and there are lots of other important characters but they aren’t in large swathes of the script, so that was at least partially what I was trying to do.
 But still, a short 5-10 minute film ballooned into a feature film.
 That’s a pretty crazy when the whole point was that I was trying to make my next film simpler and easier to make.
 And it seems I let this ballooning virus take hold of most of my projects, whether the project becomes larger in scope, or whether it remains short but becomes more time consuming to finish because of additional flourish.

 Maybe everyone experiences this.
 But that doesn’t mean it’s not a bit frustrating.
 At the same time though, it’s not like I want to pull back and just make everything more simple.
 I love the way projects end up evolving.
 So… I’m not sure I could have it any other way?